bcdev/jzarr/docs/tutorial.rst

 Note that there is no need to close an array: data are automatically flushed to disk, and files are automatically closed whenever an array is modified.

+Then you can reopen the array and read data

 .. literalinclude:: ./examples/java/Tutorial.java
   :start-after: example 3 code snippet 3 begin